 So far, this was my favorite trail work day.
 The sights were surreal and it was fun to hike this wilderness trail.
 In the coming weeks, I look forward to revisiting the trail to compete the rest of the Black Mountain Pond trail.

 Heather is a half-year member with the Lakes Region Conservation Corps, serving with the Squam Lakes Association.
+She is known for her strong work ethic, quiet follow-through, and quality of work.
 You can read more about Heather here.

 September 28, 2019- Dawe (Squam Lakes Association)

 By the time you’re reading this, the 2019 Squam Ridge Race will have already happened.
 But at the time of writing this, we are all running around preparing for it.
 This is my first time experiencing the ridge race, but I’m incredibly excited for it; even with all the hectic preparations.
 For anyone is scratching their heads wondering what I’m even talking about, the Ridge Race is a race that stretches across several hiking trails in the Squam Lake Watershed.
 There is both a 12 mile and a 4 mile trail, and people of all ages can participate.